The Pay and Non-Pay Content of Job Ads: Pay and Non-Pay Attributes in Vacancy Texts

 \section{Pay and Non-Pay Attributes in Vacancy Texts}

 This section describes how we retrieve the job attributes publicly advertised by employers in job ads.
 These attributes are extracted from vacancy texts using tools developed in natural language processing.
-To the best of our knowledge, we are among the first to systematically extract a comprehensive set of job attributes from the texts of job ads.
+To the best of our knowledge, we are among the first to systematically extract a comprehensive set of pay and amenity attributes from the texts of job ads.